 top of page

-Why You Are Probably Doing Your Tempo Runs Workouts Wrong
+Are You Doing Your Tempo Run Workouts Wrong?

 Grit your teeth, keep going, 1 more mile- what a stupid way to do a tempo run.